pwichmann/SVG_on_nodeJS/README.md

 ## General situation

-There are two fundamental options for achieving a server-side *.svg generation:
+There are two fundamental options for generating *.svgs on the server-side:
 * *Option A*: Move the browser to the server (e.g. using PhantomJS)
 * *Option B*: Do NOT move an actual browser to the server but actually draw in node.js (using JSDOM)